realprogrammer5000/SlipstreamVPN/index.md

 # SlipStreamVPN
-## Simple, secure, private, no logs, no ads, fast, free.
+## Simple, secure, private, no logs, blocks ads, fast, free.
 ### Simple
 [Install it now](#pricing), sign in and connect!